Planning for local communities

 A vibrant new community with improved access to the river foreshore, a range of new homes including affordable housing, a new primary school and potential river pool.

 Riverwood is home to a strong and growing community, offering easy access to public transport and the airport.
 Running alongside Salt Pan Creek, the suburb is known for its parks, fishing spots and walking tracks through semi-urban wetlands, native habitats and mangrove forests.

 Seven Hills is a great suburb that is well-located near the Blacktown and Parramatta CBDs.
 The department and Blacktown Council will work closely together on a plan for Seven Hills in line with Council’s work program.

 With its diverse community and growing variety of housing types, Schofields Town Centre is located approximately 35km northwest of the Sydney CBD and is well serviced by public transport.

-Two new master planned communities in Sydney's northwest, on the doorstep of new, world-class public transport, with improved open space, new town squares, schools, pedestrian and cycling connections and local jobs.
+Three new master planned communities in Sydney's northwest, on the doorstep of new world class public transport, with new and improved open space, new schools, local jobs, new town squares and pedestrian and cycling connections.

-The NSW Government is investigating opportunities to create a vibrant new community centred on one of Australia's most transformational infrastructure projects – the new Western Sydney Airport.
+The NSW Government is investigating opportunities to create a vibrant new community centred on one of Australia's most transformational infrastructure projects – the new Western Sydney Aerotropolis.

 An innovation centre that offers world-class health, education and research facilities for the communities of western Sydney and beyond.

 The NSW Government is working with the community and other stakeholders to bring to life the vision for Wianamatta South Creek.
 The vision is for a restored and protected waterway system that nourishes a cool, green and inclusive Western Parkland City.